 The most famous manifestation of the Dreaming in Risur is the Great Hunt.
-Every seventeen days an army of mounted fey warriors gallops across the length of the nation, avoiding cities and sticking to the uncertain borders of civilization and the wilds.
+Every seventeen days an army of mounted fey warriors gallops the entire length of the nation, avoiding cities and sticking to the uncertain borders of civilization and the wilds.
 The wind carries the stamping of their steeds' hooves, the melodies of their riding sounds, and the baying of their hounds, but they are only ever seen by the light of the full moon.

 Many folk charms are said to ward off the unwanted attentions of the fickle fey.
-Lines of salt supposedly block their crossing, iron and the sound of iron bells are thought to drive them away, and red liquid-blood, paint, or muddy clay-supposedly distracts their attention.
-The fey are reportedly unsettled by anything with spinning parts, from wagon wheels to the gears of a clocktower, and often try to break such devices as fervently as a man might chase a mosquito.
-On the other hand, milk or cheese left outside a home might win a fey's favor.
-Of course, the fey are a fickle lot and do not always follow their own rules.
+Lines of salt block their crossing, iron and the sound of iron bells drives them away, and red liquid-blood, paint, or muddy clay-distracts their attention.
+They are unsettled by anything with spinning parts, from wagon wheels to the gears of a clocktower, and often try to break such devices as fervently as a man might chase a mosquito.
+On the other hand, milk or cheese left outside a home will win a fey's favor.
+Of course, as a fickle lot, fey do not always follow their own rules.